sqlitecloud/docs/src/pages/docs/commands/get-leader.md

 ---
 title: GET LEADER
-description: In a cluster the GET LEADER command returns the IP address and port of the Raft leader node.
-If the ID parameter is specified then the nodeID of the leader node is returned.
+description: In a cluster environment, the GET LEADER command returns the IP address and port of the Raft leader node
 ---

 ## Syntax